ch-reck/refoss-em06-influxdb/README.md

-# Read Refoss EM06 energy data and feed into InfluxDB
+# Refoss EM06 energy meter data reader with feed to InfluxDB

-This python script reads the electricity measurements from one or more Refoss EM06 6-Channel Energy Meters
+This python script reads the electricity measurements from one or more Refoss EM06 6-Channel Energy Meters and writes data to InfluxDB.
+A grafana dashboard is provided as an example for displaying each 3-phase group Consumption, per phase Power, and the voltage values.

 Setup:
   1. Python3 with necessary pip modules installed, including influxdb API, see includes in script.

-  3. Optional, crontab to launch the reader the desired intervals, example:
+  3. crontab to launch the reader the desired intervals, example:
      ```
      *  *  *  *  *   python3 /opt/refoss-em06-influxdb.py -r=192.168.5.15/EG/OG -r=192.168.5.14/KG/GH 2>&1 >> /var/log/refoss-em06-influxdb.log
      ```

-     Note: multiple `-r <IP-Address>` allows the
+     Note: multiple `-r <IP-Address>` allows reading multiple units in one call.

      Commandline properties help with:
      `/opt/refoss-em06-influxdb.py --help`